A Single Place to Manage Images

 As part of Crystallize’s built-in digital asset management (DAM) capability, the Asset Organizer provides many useful features for working with your tenants’ images.
 Quickly find, add, and tag images, copy them throughout all of your tenants, see where an image is used throughout your catalogue, add multilingual metadata, download in a variety of sizes and formats, and more.

-Once the Asset Organizer is enabled, there will be an Assets button on the left-hand side of the screen.
-Click this button to access the Asset Organizer UI.
+Once you have the necessary access, open the Crystallize App and click the Assets button on the left-hand side of the screen.
 You can also bring up the command palette with CTRL+K or ⌘+K and type “Assets.”

 New image(s) can be uploaded to your tenant by either dragging/dropping them onto the Drag & drop assets icon or clicking on the icon and browsing to file(s).
 Compatible file formats are JPG/JPEG, PNG, WebP, TIFF, AVIF, and SVG.
 Each image is automatically resized, converted into multiple file formats, and uploaded to Crystallize’s global content delivery network (CDN).
 From there, it’s available to your whole tenant.